-- The Omaha Area Office has evaluated the Fiscal Year (FY) 2015 and 2016 construction inspection data from the OIS database.
-The data clearly shows that the Omaha/Douglas/Sarpy County area had the most construction inspections in that time period (124).
-Using the same timeframe construction inspection data from the OIS database, the Omaha Area Office was able to note that construction inspections in Lancaster County, which includes Lincoln, totaled 56.
+The Omaha Area Office has evaluated the FY 2018 (1) construction inspection data from the OIS database.
+The data clearly shows that the Omaha, NE/ Douglas County/Sarpy County had the most construction inspections in that time (169).
+Using the same timeframe and construction inspection data from the OIS database, the Omaha Area Office was able to note that construction inspections in Lancaster County, which includes Lincoln, totaled nine.
 Aside from purely weather related inspections, this was clearly the next highest number.
+The Omaha Area Office has identified these three counties for the geographical emphasis construction inspections.
+The Omaha Area Office performed 201 construction inspections in FY 2018 resulting in 98.6% of those inspection having serious, willful, or repeat violations.
+The average violation per construction inspection in FY 2018 was 2.69.
+In the state of Nebraska, during FY 2018, the Omaha Area Office issued 177 violations addressing fall protection hazards in the construction industry, removing 739 employees from fall hazards.
+In that same period in the state of Nebraska, the Omaha Area Office issued 100 violations addressing

-The Omaha Area Office has, therefore, identified these three counties for the geographical emphasis construction inspections. - Relative to the dates of the geographical emphasis construction inspections, the construction fatality inspection data from FY 2012 through FY 2015 indicated that the largest number of construction fatality inspections occurred during the month of April and in the months of June - August.
-To make the best use of Omaha CSHO resources and limit the efficacy of the "temporarily stopping work" avoidance behavior of some construction contractors, the Omaha Area Office will define "week" as any 7 or 8 consecutive calendar days which encompass 5 business days, i.e., Sunday through Saturday, Wednesday through Tuesday, etc. Relative to the method of "emphasis," the major streets in the cities of Omaha, and Lincoln form a natural grid which will be used for the emphasis construction inspections.
-Major streets are roads and streets that contain commercial business activity and may also have mixed commercial and residential sections.
-If an active construction site is seen from or along these roads where fall hazards, overhead power line hazards, and jobsites with active scaffolds exist, or observe hazards covered by other National, Local, and Special Emphasis Programs, they will conduct the inspections within the scope of the FOM and other appropriate directives.
+- ladder hazards in the construction industry, removing 358 employees from fall hazards. - (2) Relative to the dates of the geographical emphasis construction inspections, the construction inspection data from FY 2013 through FY 2017 indicated that the largest number of construction fatality inspections occurred during the month of April through September.
+To make the best use of Omaha CSHO resources and limit the efficacy of the "temporarily stopping work" avoidance behavior of some construction contractors, the Omaha Area Office will define "week" as any 7 or 8 consecutive calendar days which encompass 5 business days, i.e., Sunday through Saturday, Wednesday through Tuesday, etc. Relative to the method of "emphasis," the major streets in the cities of Omaha, La Vista, Papillion, Bellevue, and Lincoln form a natural grid, which delineate the areas for the emphasis construction inspections.
+Major streets are roads and streets that contain commercial business activity and may have mixed commercial and residential sections.
+If CSHO sees an active construction site from or along the roads where fall hazards, overhead power line hazards, and jobsites with active scaffolds exist, or observe hazards covered by other National, Local, and Special Emphasis Programs, they will conduct the inspections within the scope of the FOM and other appropriate directives. - (3) During the Douglas/Sarpy County week, the CSHOs or teams of CSHOs will drive through each grid established by the east/west traveled major streets, e.g. Harrison Street, "Q" Street, West Center Road, etc., and the north/south traveled streets, e.g. 204th, 192nd, 180th, 168th, etc. If they observe construction sites within that specified area where fall hazards, overhead power line hazards and jobsites with active scaffolds exist or observe hazards covered by other National, Local, and Special Emphasis Programs, they will conduct the inspections within the scope of the FOM and other appropriate directives.
+The CSHOs will coordinate within the Omaha Area Office to ensure coverage of the established areas.
+The intent is to complete travel of all grids by the end of the week. - (4) During the Lancaster County week, the CSHOs or teams of CSHOs will drive through each grid established by the east/west traveled major streets, e.g. Hallam Road, Sprauge Road, Saltillo Road, Waverly Road, Davey Road, Superior Street etc., and the north/south traveled streets, e.g. W100th, W12th, 14th, 162nd, etc. If they observe construction